arnobroekhof/geo-toolbox/README.md

 # Geo Toolbox

-toolbox for performing intersect operation.
+toolbox for performing intersect operations.

 currently only LineStrings are supported